-Tino and I met in 1992 in Rotterdam, the Netherlands, where I'd accepted a year's assignment from our company's headquarters in Manhattan.
-It was pretty-heady stuff to me, for while I'd already lived in Europe for years as a military wife, I was excited to be going back thanks to my own talents and hard work.
-I'd moved up from an assistant for three salesmen (their "Girl") to a project manager in the production department of a point-of-purchase merchandising firm which went global.
-In Holland, Tino was in charge of the design department and we worked together on Fortune 500 projects.
-Prior to my transfer I'd ended a too-long relationship going nowhere and I wasn't particularly interested in another, but sparks flew almost immediately.
+Tino Jansen was my third husband.
+We met in 1992 in Rotterdam, the Netherlands; where I'd accepted a one-year assignment from my company's headquarters in Manhattan.
+It was pretty-heady stuff to me, for while I'd lived in Europe for years during my Army wife days, I was excited to be going back thanks to my own talents and hard work.
+I'd worked my way up up from an assistant for three salesmen to a project manager and buyer in a merchandising firm which went global.

 Seriously?
 Somebody pinch me!
 I felt like Audrey Hepburn.
 Paris was only a 4-hour drive; far less with Tino at the wheel of his Renault.
 The spontaneity was wonderful, until he popped the trunk outside of Didier's.